ArkCase/ark_helm_charts/README.md

 ### <a name="persistence"></a>Persistence

-The information on how to configure the persistence layer [in this document](docs/Persistence.md).
+The information on how to configure the persistence layer can be found [in this document](docs/Persistence.md).

 ### <a name="external-services"></a>External Services